SharePoint/sp-dev-docs/docs/general-development/how-to-learn-to-read-and-write-to-the-social-feed-by-using-the-rest-service-in-s.md

 ---
-title: How to Learn to read and write to the social feed by using the REST service in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 1da8d484-3666-42c3-8a8f-8b3ef93e96e9
+title: Read and write to the social feed by using the REST service in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 1da8d484-3666-42c3-8a8f-8b3ef93e96e9
 ---

-# How to: Learn to read and write to the social feed by using the REST service in SharePoint
+# Read and write to the social feed by using the REST service in SharePoint

 Create a SharePoint-hosted app that uses the REST service to publish a post and get the personal feed for the current user.

 ## Prerequisites for creating a SharePoint-hosted SharePoint Add-in that publishes a post and gets the social feed by using the SharePoint REST service
 <a name="bkmk_Prereqs"> </a>